Publisher: AK Press

 Davide Turcato makes the relevance of history dynamically clear.
 Through a biographical account of Errico Malatesta’s revolutionary exploits over a decade, Making Sense of Anarchism is simultaneously a critique of how history is written and an outline of political tensions and debates that continue to this day.
 An antidote to studies that equate anarchism with disorder and irrationality.

 Davide Turcato is a computational linguist with an interest in history.
-He is the editor of The Method of Freedom: An Errico Malatesta Reader, and of Malatesta's collected work, a ten-volume project currently underway in Italy, being released in English by AK Press.
+He is the editor of The Method of Freedom: An Errico Malatesta Reader, and of Malatesta's collected work published by AK Press.